younes101020/multistep-form/README.md

 }
 ```

-You also have to add some description about your step inside `STEP_METADATA`
+You also have to add some description about your step inside `headerData`
 object you will find it inside `./src/app/_components/StepsHeader.tsx`.

 > **_TIPS:_** The component uses React's Context API.
 When the context is